esyeng/byteme-backend/README.md

 ## Docker

 The SassGPT API can also be run using Docker.
-To build the Docker image, you can use the following command:
+To build the Docker image, you can use the following command: (not working yet)

 ```
-docker build -t sassgpt-api .
+bun run docker-build.
 ```

 This will build the Docker image and tag it with the name `sassgpt-api`.